mutinex/mmm-eval/README.md

 An open-source tool for evaluating Marketing Mix Modeling (MMM) frameworks.

+The hosted documentation pages can be found [here](https://miniature-succotash-mrjk8q5.pages.github.io/).

 ## Overview

 BenjaMMMin provides a standardized way to evaluate and compare different MMM frameworks using a comprehensive suite of validation tests including accuracy, cross-validation, refresh stability, and perturbation tests.